Justification of Red List Category

-Primarily a lowland species of open wooded savanna, particularly areas of Acacia.
-It requires tall trees for nesting.
-However it has also been recorded nesting on electricity pylons in South Africa (de Swardt 2013).
+Gyps africanus is primarily a lowland species of open wooded savanna, particularly areas of Acacia.
+It requires tall trees for nesting, but has also been recorded nesting on electricity pylons in South Africa (de Swardt 2013).
 It is a gregarious species congregating at carcasses, in thermals and at roost sites.
 It nests in loose colonies.

 The species faces similar threats to other African vultures, being susceptible to habitat conversion to agro-pastoral systems, loss of wild ungulates leading to a reduced availability of carrion, hunting for trade, persecution and poisoning (see Botha et al. 2017).

 In East Africa, the primary issue is poisoning (particularly from the highly toxic pesticide carbofuran), which occurs primarily outside protected areas; the large range sizes of this species and G. rueppellii puts them at significant risk, as this means they inevitably spend considerable time outside protected areas (Ogada and Keesing 2010, Otieno et al. 2010, Kendall and Virani 2012).
 Hunting with lead ammunition may also be incidentally contributing to species mortality (Naidoo et al. 2017, Garbett et al. 2018).
 Evidence from wing-tagging and telemetry studies suggests that annual mortality, primarily from incidental poisoning, can be as high as 25% for the species (Kendall and Virani 2012).
 Cases across Africa suggest that the species may be subject to deliberate and accidental poisoning, respectively (Roxburgh and McDougall 2012, Ogada et al. 2016b): in the former case for belief-based use and to prevent birds from drawing attention to poaching activities.
 At least 144 White-backed Vultures were killed after feeding on an elephant carcass in Gonarezhou National Park, Zimbabwe in 2012 (Groom et al. 2013); 76 died after feeding on 6 poisoned lion carcasses near Ruaha National Park, Tanzania in March 2018 (SSC 2018); 468 died after feeding on 3 elephant carcasses in Botswana in June 2019 (BirdGuides 2019).
 Modelling has shown that even one poisoned elephant carcass can have a dramatic impact on a population (Murn and Botha 2018).